 The majority of patients do not require any local anaesthetic, but if you wish a topical anaesthetic cream or a local anaesthetic injection can be given.

 You can expect to feel a ‘pins and needles’ type sensation and experience a burning smell during the procedure.

 Recovering from Your Frenectomy

 Laser surgery has the advantage of not requiring anaesthesia or stitching in most situations.

-Healing from a frenectomy generally takes 7 to 14 days, and you should not require any pain killers or antibiotics after your laser frenectomy procedure.
+Healing from a frenectomy generally takes 10 days, and you should not require any antibiotics after your laser frenectomy procedure.

 Find Out More